Home/Compare/Answered vs Upsolve: Different Tools for Different Problems

 This is unusual in the consumer-finance space.
 Most free legal-help tools are funnels into paid services.
 Upsolve's is not.
 The funding for the free product comes from grants — Legal Services Corporation (the federal agency that funds civil legal aid), the Gates Foundation, the Robin Hood Foundation, AlleyCorp, the Annie E. Casey Foundation, and individual donors including former Google CEO Eric Schmidt.

 Answered's bankruptcy tool does not exist — Answered does not file bankruptcy.
-Answered's defense suite costs $99 one-time, or $33 today plus $33 in week one and $33 in week two via Pay-in-3 (no interest, no credit check).
-Mail filing — where Answered prints, mails, and tracks delivery to the court — is an optional $40 per filing and is currently live in Wisconsin, Texas, Pennsylvania, Ohio, Minnesota, and Michigan.
+Answered's Full Defense Packet costs $99 one-time, or $33 x 3 weeks via Pay-in-3 (no interest, no credit check).
+Mail filing — where Answered prints, mails, and tracks delivery to the court — is an optional $50 per filing where available.
+Mail Filing is not currently available in the public coverage registry.

 You can build the full Answered defense — Answer, motions, counterclaims — at no cost and pay only when you are ready to file.
 The free-until-file model is closer to Upsolve's funding model in spirit than to a traditional paid SaaS pricing structure, but Answered is a for-profit LLC and the funding comes from product revenue rather than grants.

-The honest comparison is not "free vs $99."
-It is "free Chapter 7 filing vs $99 debt-lawsuit defense."
-Those are different services and the pricing reflects different cost structures: Chapter 7 forms are federal and uniform across the country, so the per-state attorney-review cost is zero; debt-lawsuit defense is state-specific, so each new state Answered covers requires a separate attorney review of the templates against that state's case law and rules of civil procedure.
+The honest comparison is not "free vs paid."
+It is "free Chapter 7 filing vs a $99 debt-lawsuit defense workflow."
+Those are different services and the pricing reflects different cost structures: Chapter 7 forms are federal and uniform across the country, so the per-state review cost is zero; debt-lawsuit defense is state- and plaintiff-specific, so each readiness-gated workflow Answered opens requires separate legal research, workflow review, and template review against that state's case law and rules of civil procedure.
+New launches may remain free-guide or attorney-review pending until the final state-template review is complete.

 Does Upsolve help with debt collection lawsuits?